 Ulcerative colitis (UC) is considered to be an autoimmune disease.
-With autoimmune disorders, your immune system goes awry and attacks your own body instead of defending it from infections and illnesses.
+With autoimmune disorders, your immune system goes awry and attacks your own body instead of defending itself from infections and illnesses.

 The main abnormality that causes inflammation in ulcerative colitis is an exaggerated T cell response that causes swelling and ulcers in the inner layer of the large intestine.
 The imbalance between the T cells, a type of white blood cell essential to the immune system, and natural killer cells causes the secretion of many chemicals in the gut that damage the cells in the lining.